 By Amen Jafri

-The Secret Lives of Public Servants is a three-episode documentary web series that explores the creative hobbies of public service workers outside the 9-5.
-Each episode profiles a different public servant and looks at what they do for their day jobs and then what they do in their “secret life”.
+The Secret Lives of Public Servants is a three-episode documentary web series that explores the creative hobbies of public service workers outside the 9 to 5.
 The ultimate goal is to humanize public servants in a fun way and showcase a narrative other than the stock one we so often hear, that they are boring, lazy or corrupt.
 Earlier this month we were nominated for two awards at Brooklyn Web Fest (best cinematography and best reality/documentary series) and we are continuing to submit to other film and web festivals around the world.

 The idea for this series fittingly started inside a cubicle, back when I was a federal public servant in Ottawa, Canada (I left in 2016 to work in broadcasting and focus more on filmmaking).
 It seemed that every other day a new daily notice would arrive that someone was retiring in our department.
 During a lull, a macabre idea for a short story occurred to me.
 What if public servants weren’t retiring, but being taken out, one by one, under the guise of retirement?
 That idea didn’t last long, of course, but the title I had conjured up for it did: The Secret Lives of Public Servants.
 I loved this title and I began to investigate what truly entailed the seedy underbelly of the public service.
 While it’s certainly out there, my husband suggested a more lighthearted approach and to take a look at the creative hobbies of bureaucrats instead.